catalyst-cloud/catalystcloud-docs/source/management/quota-management.rst

   multiple times in the current 30 day time period.
 - for an increase in quota size, one preapproved change can be made within the current 30 day time period.
-All subsequent increases, regardless of whether they would normally be preapproved, will require approval from the Catalyst Cloud team.
+All subsequent increases, regardless of whether they would normally be preapproved, will require approval from the Sky TV team.

 |